-The required documents may be sent to the UST Office for Admissions (OFAD) through LBC No personal submission of documents will be entertained by the OFAD.
+Your documents should be sent to the UST Office for Admissions (OFAD) through LBC No personal submission of documents will be entertained by the OFAD.

 There will be no entrance examination given to applicants for Academic Year 2021-2022.

 For students who have taken the MCAT, the results of this test may be considered in lieu of the entrance examination score, if an entrance examination is given.

 Yes.
 The application fee is Three Thousand Pesos (PhP 3,000) for Filipino graduates from local schools or Three Hundred Twenty US Dollars (US$ 320) for other applicants.

 In addition, the following applicants will have to pay an Out-of-State fee of US$15,000.00, but only if accepted into the medical school:

 Out-of-state fees are paid before enrollment.

 Aside from the application fee, there are no other fees related to the application process that have to be paid.

-However, once accepted to the medical school, a reservation fee of PhP 30,000 will have to be paid within one week of the release of the list of successful applicants.
+However, once accepted to the medical school, a reservation fee of PhP 50,000 or USD 1000 will have to be paid within one week of the release of the list of successful applicants.
 Please note that the reservation fee, which is non-refundable, will be deducted from the matriculation fee for the first semester of the first year.